Fine Arts Education Concentrations

 Additional Instructions for Freshmen

-- Subsequent Admission to Fine Arts Education: Fine Arts Education students begin the program in the BA in Fine Arts, School and Community Settings Concentration when they enter in freshman year, taking foundation courses that are common to all Fine Arts Education majors.
-At the end of their sophomore year, students apply for admission into the Teacher Education program, and at that time submit a separate Fine Arts Education portfolio to the Fine Arts Education Coordinator
+- Subsequent Admission to Art Education: Art Education students begin the program in the BA in Visual Arts, School and Community Settings Concentration when they enter in freshman year, taking foundation courses that are common to all Visual Arts Education majors.
+At the end of their sophomore year, students apply for admission into the Teacher Education program, and at that time submit a separate Art Education portfolio to the Art Education Coordinator

 Additional Instructions for Transfers

-- Transfer students seeking admission to the Fine Arts Education program for their junior year of college should contact the Fine Arts Education Coordinator directly.
+- Transfer students seeking admission to the Art Education program for their junior year of college should contact the Art Education Coordinator directly.
 An application packet, which includes information about prerequisites and supporting materials may be obtained from the Teacher Education Admissions Office or by contacting Linda Gonzalez at 973-655-4139.

 - For Fall or Summer provisional matriculation admission, completed applications should be submitted to the Teacher Education Program by the second Monday in January; for Spring admission, by the second Monday in September.